Global Communities is hiring a

 Please Note: This position is contingent upon award and USAID approval with an anticipated start date of mid-to-late 2023.

-Global Communities is seeking a Deputy Chief of Party (DCoP) for the anticipated USAID Ghana Health Program (GHP) .
-This five-year program seeks to accelerate reductions in preventable maternal, newborn, and child morbidity and mortality in geographic focus areas of Ghana.
-The Ghana Health Program builds on Ghana’s health and development progress to date in advancing the delivery of integrated health services for vulnerable populations.
-Technical assistance and service delivery activities will build the capacity, sustainability, and resilience of local institutions and health system actors.
-USAID envisions assistance under this program will significantly contribute to Ghana’s progress outlined in national strategies addressing preventable maternal, newborn and child deaths, nutrition status, malaria and HIV.
-This includes a renewed focus on primary care using the Ghana Health Service Community Health Planning and Services policy, the emerging Network of Practice approach and rapid expansion of basic emergency obstetric and newborn care and support services.
+Global Communities is seeking a Chief of Party (COP) for the anticipated USAID Ghana Health Program - HIV.
+This five-year program seeks to increase HIV case finding and linkage to care and treatment - including viral load suppression, in geographic focus areas of Ghana.
+The Ghana Health Program builds on Ghana’s health and development progress to date in advancing the delivery of integrated HIV health services for key and priority populations.
+Technical assistance and service delivery activities will build the capacity, sustainability, and resilience of local institutions and regional health directorates.
+USAID envisions assistance under this program will significantly contribute to Ghana’s progress outlined in national strategies addressing integration of HIV health service delivery.

-Under the direction of the Chief of Party, the DCoP will help provide management, relationship building/nurturing and technical support in the implementation of the project.
+The COP will lead and oversee the overall implementation of the program, including technical strategy, financial and operational leadership, and human resources.
 We are looking for passionate, dedicated professionals to help us build the world we envision: one of expanded opportunity, where crises give way to resilience and all people thrive.

-Five (5) years’ experience as deputy technical director, senior management/specialist, or equivalent position, on a USAID funded program involving the administration of large, USG-supported programs with skills in strategic planning, management, supervision, and budgeting is strongly preferred.
-International NGO experience is strongly preferred
+Five (5) years’ experience as Chief of Party, senior management, or equivalent position, on a USAID funded program involving the administration of large, USG-supported programs with skills in strategic planning, management, supervision, and budgeting is strongly preferred.

 High level of interpersonal, technical, communication, and analytical skills, including a demonstrated ability to interact effectively and collaborate with a broad range of public and private sector counterparts and other key stakeholders.